jordsti/stigame/Tasks.md

 - [x] BaseClass for Caption Item
 - [x] Rework Label Class to use CaptionSupport
 - [x] Rework Button Class to use CaptionSupport
-- [ ] Rework Decorated Button Class to use CaptionSupport
+- [x] Rework Decorated Button Class to use CaptionSupport
 - [ ] Rework RadioButton Class to use CaptionSupport
-- [ ] Rework CheckBox Class to use CaptionSupport
+- [x] Rework CheckBox Class to use CaptionSupport
 - [ ] Form Layout Implementation
 - [ ] GuiItem Effect (Fade In & Out, Shrink, movement)
 - [ ] Frame File more robust testing __WIP__
+- [x] ItemDefinition modification to apply CaptionSupport changes
+- [ ] Investigate Effect problem with new CaptionSupport

 ### Core Module